Best Inventory Formulas and Ratios to Boost Efficiency in Stockrooms

 Once the user has adjusted the Mins and Maxes to levels that are very close to the calculated Mins and Maxes, the user can set any number of items to "automatic."
 This setting will automatically adjust the Min and Max each day, based on any additional Pulls or just the passage of another day.
 Both of these influence the "average daily usage" calculation and, therefore, result in the optimized Min and Max for each item.

 The eTurns TrackStock app, based on usage data, has a powerful dashboard and analytics to optimize stockroom inventory.
-With Min/Max Tuning, TrackStock provides organizations the data and tools needed to determine important inventory statistics but, more importantly, provide the means to continually determine optimal item levels for effective inventory optimization.
+With Min/Max Tuning, TrackStock provides organizations with the data and tools needed to determine key inventory statistics and, more importantly, the means to continually determine optimal item levels for effective inventory optimization.

 The purpose of these formulas is to achieve your goal of optimizing on-hand quantity, while maximizing service and eliminating stockouts.
 With eTurns TrackStock, this goal is easily achievable.